jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Microsoft-Digital-Defense-Report-2023.md

 and users.
 Today, CISOs are entrusted with protecting all aspects of the connected business, including digital assets and cyber\-physical and operational domains.
-The CISOs responsibility extends to safeguarding critical infrastructure,
-IoTOT systems, and ensuring the continuity of operational processes.
+The CISO’s responsibility extends to safeguarding critical infrastructure, IoT/OT systems, and ensuring the continuity of operational processes.
 This expanded role reflects the growing recognition that cybersecurity must address the holistic protection of the entire